Korean Empire: 1898–1904

 The new cabinet also emphasized the independence of the country, leading to the enlargement of the Imperial Korean Army.
 Colonel Dmitry Putyata and some officers were sent from Russia to Korea.
 However, Putyata had conflicts with Min Young-hwan, who was the former ambassador to Russia.
 He returned to Russia on 26 November 1897 after assisting in the modernizing of the army.
 In 1898, 10 more battalions were formed.
 By sending troops, the empire tried to protect its people.
-Officials were sent to Jiandao, where many Koreans lived.
-By establishing an intelligence consisting of 200 men in 1903, stronger guards were accomplished.
+Jinwidae forces were deployed in Jiandao, where many Koreans lived.
 The new cabinet also wanted to establish a modern navy by buying ships with KIS Yangmu being the first ship to be bought, for only 451,605 won.

-The government tried to industrialize the country by sending many students abroad to study industry.
+The government tried to industrialize the country by sending many students abroad to learn modern skills.
 Many new technologies were brought in to Korea and many companies were established.
 Formalizing land ownership records also enabled better land tax collection.
 These reforms were able to bring changes to the Korean Empire that made the country richer and stronger.

-Tax revenue of the Korean Empire during the Gwangmu Reform:
+Moreover, land system reforms were initiated to establish a proper land ownership.
+Under the leadership of Minister of Interior Bak Jeongyang, and Minister of Agriculture and Industry Yi Tojae, land system reforms were purposed in June 1898.
+The new system not only included the land or house itself but also the surroundings of the land.
+As only 4 out of 10 ministers agreed with the proposal, it did not pass.
+However, when Gojong reviewed this cabinet conference, he ordered the reform proposal to proceed regardless.

 Foreign affairs

-However, the problem of the Korean Empire was its foreign affairs.
-Despite its official neutrality, the country had many policies that favored Russia.
-Russian intervention was frequent while many of Korea's natural resources were sent to Russia.
+One of the key problems of the Korean Empire was its foreign affairs.
+Despite its official neutrality, the country had many policies that favored the Russian Empire.
+Russia frequently intervened in Korea and many of Korea's natural resources were sent to Russia.

-What Russia's real intentions were for Korea at the time is still unknown.
+Historians are still unsure what Russia's true intentions were towards Korea at the time.
 According to a dispatch sent from Shanghai, Russia tried to make the Korean Empire a protectorate of the Russian Empire.
-But Czar Nicholas II did not want to colonize Korea.
+But Tsar Nicholas II himself did not desire colonizing Korea.
 In 1901, Nicholas told Prince Henry of Prussia, "I do not want to seize Korea but under no circumstances can I allow Japan to become firmly established there.
-That will be a casus belli."
+That would be a casus belli."